Incoming Freshmen Orientation Placement Testing

 - Students who intend to take MAT 101, after checking to make sure the course meets the math requirement of their intended major.

 - If you are an incoming freshman, and need to take the math placement test, it will be offered on Day 1 of Orientation.
-You can find sample questions to prepare for the exam by going to The Math Placement Page.
+You can find more information and sample questions to prepare for the exam by going to The Math Placement Page.

 Remote Testing Option